xonixx/xonixx.github.io/bilingual_books.md

 _February 2023_

-Bilingual books are very useful in language learning.
+Bilingual books are incredibly useful for language learners.

-I'll describe a relatively simple approach one can create a bilingual books for own usage.
+I'll outline a simple process for creating your own bilingual books.

-### 1. Acquire  PDF
+### 1. Obtain the PDF

-First, buy online or find somewhere a PDF of the book you want to turn into bilingual.
-The book must be in a language you learn.
+First, buy online or find a PDF of the book you want to turn into a bilingual. _It must be in a language you're learning._

-### 2. Translate PDF
+### 2. Translate the PDF

-Now you need to translate the text of the source PDF to the language you know.
+Next, you'll need to translate the text of the source PDF into the language you know.

 As complex as it sounds, as easy it is.
-I've used the online service [https://www.onlinedoctranslator.com/en/translationform](https://www.onlinedoctranslator.com/en/translationform).
-You upload source PDF, and receive translated (with Google Translate) PDF.
+I used the online service [https://www.onlinedoctranslator.com/en/translationform](https://www.onlinedoctranslator.com/en/translationform).
+Simply upload the source PDF and receive a translated version (Google Translate is used).

-*To those who say using Google Translate is not OK:*
+_For those who object to using Google Translate here._ It's true that automatic translations aren't always perfect, but:

-Indeed, the translation can be not ideal, but:
-- No big deal, since you use authentic source text, and it's fine to use less perfect translation
+- For our task it's not a big deal.
+We use authentic source text, and it's fine to use less perfect translation.
-- Automatic translation is much better nowadays
+- Automatic translations have improved significantly in recent years.

-### 3. Merge source & translated PDFs
+### 3. Merge the source & translated PDFs

 This step is a bit tricky and technical.
 You need to merge the two PDFs, but in a specific way.

 You need to build a merged PDF where the source and translated PDF pages go interleaved.
 That is: 1st page source, 1st page translated, 2nd page source, 2nd page translated, and so on.